GrayedFox/qantas-automation-task/README.md

 1. `npm ci`: clean install of project deps
 2. `npx playwright install --with-deps`: ensures PlayWright has everything it needs to run on your operating system
-3. Create a `.env` file and set the variable PlayWright uses for the `baseUrl`
+3. Create a `.env` file and set all needed variables for PlayWright to run `baseUrl` (see example below)
 4. To interact with the WeatherBit API you'll need [to signup][7] to the free tier of their service and confirm your account via a confirmation email

 > [!NOTE]